 However, you should also consider if wireless charging is a practical choice for you.
 Wireless chargers may charge your phone through the air, but they themselves need to be plugged into an electrical outlet.
 If you tend to charge your phone in the same place each day — for example, in your bedroom when you get home from work – it makes sense to add a wireless charger at that location.

-But if you’re always on the go, or don’t really keep your iPhone XR or iPhone XS (XS Max) in a regular location, you might be better off holding onto your existing cable or purchasing a charging case or power bank.
+But if you’re always on the go, or don’t really keep your iPhone XS in a regular location, you might be better off holding onto your existing cable or purchasing a charging case or power bank.

 Also See: Best Power Bank for iPhone

-Wireless Charger for iPhone XR/XS/XS Max: What to Consider
+Wireless Charger for iPhone XS: What to Consider in 2020?

 Standard Type – Not Brand!